-While the best Japanese beer will largely depend on your taste buds and preferences, some of the best and most popular Japanese beer brands are Asahi, Sapporo, Kirin, and Suntory.
-These beers have unique tastes that make them the perfect complement for virtually any traditional Japanese dish.
+While the best Japanese beer will largely depend on your taste buds and preferences, the best and most popular Japanese beer brands are Asahi, Sapporo, Kirin, and Suntory.
+These beers have unique tastes that make them the perfect compliment for virtually any traditional Japanese dish.

 What’s better, Sapporo Premium or Asahi Super Dry?

 Both Sapporo premium and Asahi Super Dry beer are fan favorites in Japan.
 Sapporo is a slightly darker beer than Asahi.
 It is also somewhat sweet compared to Asahi, which is known as a dry beer.
-Both Sapporo and Asahi are excellent, high-quality brews that possess unique flavor notes and tastes that you’re sure to love.
+Sapporo and Asahi are excellent, high-quality brews with unique flavor notes and tastes you’re sure to love.